Tributes Paid to Mahatma Gandhi on 155th Birth Anniversary | Entertainment

 Tributes Paid to Mahatma Gandhi on 155th Birth Anniversary

-Andhra Pradesh Chief Minister N Chandrababu Naidu and Governor S Abdul Nazeer commemorated Mahatma Gandhi's 155th birth anniversary, emphasizing his principles of non-violence and truth.
-The Governor noted Gandhi's global influence on peaceful resistance, while Naidu encouraged the public to adhere to Gandhi's teachings to progress the nation.
+Andhra Pradesh Chief Minister N Chandrababu Naidu and Governor S Abdul Nazeer honored Mahatma Gandhi on his 155th birth anniversary.
+The Governor highlighted Gandhi's impactful non-violent resistance and his global influence.
+Naidu stressed the importance of following Gandhi's principles to move the country forward.

 - Country: